Stunting of children begins in the uterus and continues with how the newborn infant is fed. Two definitions are often used to which we add a third.

 It is caused by a severe protein deficiency.
 The low albumin in the blood results in a drop in the oncotic-pressure in the capillaries provoking the leakage of fluid into extracellular spaces known as ascites; swelling of the abdomen.

-Of far greater concern is the less visible poor nutrition of more than a full half of South Africa's children in some areas that starves them of a meaningful future.
+Of far greater concern is the less visible poor nutrition of over a half of South Africa's children in many areas that starves them of a meaningful future.

 It also starves the country of strong and productive workers who are physically and mentally up to the challenges of a modern economy.

-A balanced diet containing all the essential amino acids is absolutely necessary to prevent the stuntedness of Kwashiorkor; simply an egg and a glass of milk a day would go a long way to provide sufficient protein; they are both rich in albumin.
+A balanced diet containing all the essential amino acids is absolutely necessary to prevent the stuntedness of Kwashiorkor; simply a couple eggs each week and a glass of milk a day would go a long way to providing sufficient protein; they are both rich in albumin.

 Free range eggs are probably more available to rural children, where the hens can roam unrestricted in cages or barns.

-School feeding schemes in South Africa are based on polony, a relatively cheap processed meat byproduct known to cause tumours; and highly-refined mealiemeal, deficient in the protein, fat and vitamins found in whole corn.
+School feeding schemes in South Africa are based on polony, a relatively cheap processed meat byproduct known to cause tumours; and ultra-refined maizemeal, deficient in the protein, fat and vitamins found in whole corn.
 Neither should be allowed within the gates; they destine children to poor health and stuntedness.

 Simply contracting with local farmers to supply a head of corn in summer, a glass of milk daily and an egg twice a week should be the aim of every school feeding-scheme; together with greens like spinach or cabbage.

-In winter mealie meal porridge made from the freshly-ground grain would supply much of their needs.
-Instead it is highly refined from which much of the protein has been extracted.
+In winter maize meal porridge made from the freshly-ground grain would supply most of their needs for carbs.
+Instead it is highly refined from which much of the protein and nutrients have been extracted.

 How to grow spinach should be the aim of every rural school.